Surfing Contest Highlights

-The 9th Annual Switchfoot Bro-Am surf contest and concert returns to Moonlight Beach in Encinitas on July 13, 2013.
+The 11th annual Switchfoot Bro-Am Surf Competition & Concert returns to Moonlight Beach in Encinitas on July 11, 2015.
 The daylong event features a variety of activities including a charity surf contest, a nerf surf jousting exposition between surf contest heats, The Rob Machado Bro Junior, and a live concert with Switchfoot on the beach.
-The evening will round out with the annual Belly Up Tavern After-Party.
-Additional live performances on the beach as well as the Belly Up lineup will be revealed at a later date.

 An annual event near and dear to Switchfoot’s heart, the Bro-Am was created to give back to the San Diego community while benefiting local children’s charities through funds raised at the pre-event auction night soiree, as well as from vendors on the beach day-of, corporate surf team entries, sponsorships, and an after-party at the Belly Up Tavern.
 Since its inception in 2005, the Bro-Am has raised more than $715,000 for San Diego-based children’s charities.
 Inspired by the success of the Bro-Am, Switchfoot created the Switchfoot Bro-Am Foundation to continue their mission of supporting local at-risk, homeless, and street kids throughout the year.